Managing Signing Keys

 Generating JAR Signing Keys

-In order to To sign JAR files, you first need to create a keystore, and generate and add key pairs to it.
+To sign JAR files, you first need to create a keystore, and generate and add key pairs to it.
 These can be created with Oracle's

 keytool utility, that comes built into your Java Runtime Environment (JRE), by executing the following command: